cea-hpc/modules/doc/source/modulefile.rst

  ``--hidden-loaded`` option set.

  Hidden modules included in the result of an :subcmd:`avail` sub-command are reported with a ``hidden`` tag applied to them.
 Hidden loaded modules included in the result of a :subcmd:`list` sub-command are reported with a ``hidden-loaded`` tag applied to them.
 This tag is not reported on :subcmd:`avail` sub-command context.
+See :ref:`Module tags` section in :ref:`module(1)`.

  The parameter *modulefile* may also be a symbolic modulefile name or a modulefile alias.
 It may also leverage a specific syntax to finely select